 Try Some Low-Impact Exercises

 Your first instinct when stricken with back pain may be to immobilize yourself, lying in bed or in a chair to avoid irritating your spine further.
 This is actually the opposite of what’s best for your back, and it won’t help you relieve your pain in the long term.
-Gentle exercise to relieve back pain -- like yoga, walking, water aerobics, and others -- can help you build flexibility and strength, both of which can relieve pain in your spine.
+Gentle exercise in managing pain in the back-- like yoga, walking, water aerobics, and others -- can help you build flexibility and strength, both of which can relieve pain in your spine.
 Be sure not to rush into it, though!
-If you’re in pain, start slow, and make sure you’re moving with care.
+If you’re in pain, start slow and make sure you’re moving with care.

 Seek Out Physical Therapy

-If you’ve frequently been struggling with back pain, physical therapy may ultimately be the best option for you to find relief.
+If you’ve frequently been struggling with back pain, physical therapy may ultimately be the best option for you to manage pain.
 While making personal changes on your own can help, some patients need the guidance of a professional to target the areas of their pain and build the skills their body needs to better support their spine.
-If you engage in physical therapy with a team that specializes in physical medicine like the one at OAA, you may even find answers as to the source of your pain, and you may decide to continue treatment with an orthopedic spine specialist.
+If you engage in physical therapy with a team that specializes in physical medicine, like the one at OAA, you may even find answers as to the source of your pain, and you may decide to continue treatment with an orthopedic spine specialist.

 We’re proud to give patients the gift of relief from back pain and other orthopedic ailments, and our Pain Management team is proud to have won Morning Call’s Reader’s Choice Best Pain Management in 2021.
 If you’re ready to take the first steps on your road to recovery with the best name in Lehigh Valley pain management, schedule your appointment with OAA today or call (610) 973-6200 for more information.